 Location.
 SATs are offered half a dozen times a year at a surprisingly large number of places around the UK so it’s pretty easy to find a near-ish test centre.
 All sites are listed on www.collegeboard.org.
-The ACT is administered five times a year and is building a base in the UK but, at this point, is only offered at ten locations (and not all sittings at each site).
+The ACT is administered five times a year and is building a base in the UK but at this point is only offered at 17 locations (and not all sittings at each site).
 The locations and dates are listed on www.actstudent.org.

 Timing.
 Unless you are aiming for a nervous breakdown, don’t take the SAT at the same time that you're sitting your secondary school exams.
 (Also, you cannot take the SAT Reasoning Test and SAT Subject Tests on the same day.)
 The SAT and the ACT are challenging for many Brits, and it's best to find out what they're like early on, especially since you can take each test more than once.
 You should start to prepare for this the year after your GCSEs and, ideally, take it for the first time in the spring of your lower 6th year (Year 12 of 13).

 Note: the SAT Reasoning test in May is the only sitting throughout the year when students outside the US (that’s you) can request a full 'Question & Answer Service'.
 This means that, in addition to the usual online score report, you can receive by mail a copy of the full test booklet (all the actual questions) and a report including your answers and the correct ones.
 Be sure to request this if you sign up for May – it’s part of the registration process and costs less than $20.
 It will be invaluable as a study tool for any subsequent sittings.